From dating sites and online marketplaces to social media and video games – content moderation has a huge remit of responsibility.

 It’s the job of both AI and human content moderators to ensure the material being shared is not illegal or inappropriate: always acting in the best interest of the end-users.

-And if you’re getting the content right for your end-users, they’re going to want to return and hopefully bring others with them.
-But is content moderation actually a form of censorship?
+If you’re getting the content right for your end-users, they will want to return and hopefully bring others with them.
+But content moderation is not a form of censorship.

-If every piece of content added to a platform is checked and scrutinized – isn’t ‘moderation’ essentially just ‘policing’?
-Surely, it’s the enemy of free speech?
+When every piece of content added to a platform is checked and scrutinized – content moderation is not censorship, nor is it policing.

 Content moderation is not a synonym for censorship.
 In fact, they’re two different concepts.

-Back in 2016, we looked at this in-depth in our Is Moderation Censorship? article – which explains the relationship between content moderation and censorship.
+In 2016, we looked at this in-depth in our article titled Is Moderation Censorship? – which explains the relationship between content moderation and censorship.
 It also gives some great advice on empowering end-users so that they don’t feel censored.

 But is it really that important in the wider scheme of things?